By Dave Daniels, Kissimmee, Florida

 Celebrities have it, businesses have it, sports stars have it.
 We aren’t talking about the latest game box or scandal, we are talking brand.
 Think Donald Trump, Oprah Winfrey, Google.

-Reputation Management is the relationships an individual has with its public online and offline.
+Brand Management is the relationships an individual has with its public online and offline.
 How others feel about your professional brand determines whether or not they want to have a business relationship with you.

-Reputation Management for Professionals has come of age.
+Brand Management for Professionals has come of age.
 No longer is it solely a marketing discipline, confined to managing the promotion of products.
 Today, professional Brand management is also a skill of self promotion.
 People want to proactively differentiate themselves from their competition.

 It’s all about You

-Your Reputation Management is all about who you are and how you are perceived in the market.
+Your Brand Management is all about who you are and how you are perceived in the market.
 Everything about you, from the way you look and how your voice sounds to what you drive, speaks something about you.

-In marketing Reputation Management is about working on your personal style, positioning and uniqueness to create a valued brand.
+In marketing Brand Management is about working on your personal style, positioning and uniqueness to create a valued brand.
 This can help you to build your reputation as an expert in your field and to develop trusting relationships with your stakeholders.

 Whether its a professional brand or that of a product or service, the value of a reputation is in the promise that it makes.
 A good reputation can help a customer recall positive experiences and emotions which influence how people behave towards you.
-For the individual, this means that its important to create Professional Reputation Management that will deliver on the expectations of the customer.
+For the individual, this means that its important to create Professional Brand Management that will deliver on the expectations of the customer.

 If you do not take control of your own Reputation, then somebody else will.
-And unless its a highly paid consultant with your interests at heart then its time for you to start thinking about Reputation Management.
+And unless its a highly paid consultant with your interests at heart then its time for you to start thinking about Brand Management.

-Reputation Management takes key branding principles and applies them to individuals.
+Brand Management takes key branding principles and applies them to individuals.
 This gives those individuals a considerable edge and can differentiate them from the competition for qualified leads, jobs and promotion.

 Custom strategies involving Web design, Link building, Positive reviews, Viral marketing, Social media, Video, Article, Newsletter, Press release creation and implementation.
 Please contact us and we will provide you with a package tailored to your needs.